johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-11-17-azure-ad-claims-static-web-apps-azure-functions/index.md

 Quite a lot of code!
 Let's walk through what it does:

-1. Takes the `x-ms-client-principal` header and deserializes it into a `MsClientPrincipal` object - this is the cut down version of the `ClaimsPrincipal` object that we saw earlier:
+1. It takes the `x-ms-client-principal` header and deserializes it into a `MsClientPrincipal` object - this is the cut down version of the `ClaimsPrincipal` object that we saw earlier:

 ```json
 {